levimoore1992/DjangoShipFast/README.md

 <li>Change the value in 'meta_tags.html' to reflect what you want for you application</li>
 <li>Change the value of you app name in admin/base_site.html</li>
 <li>Change the value of YOURAPPNAME in apps/user/auth</li>
+<li>Marquee module text boxes and call to action should change</li>
 </ul>

 ## How to Use `restore_local_db` Management Command